trevordowdle/trevordowdle.github.io/_posts/2018-12-15-year-in-review.md

 subtitle: December 15 2018
 ---

 This year has been a pretty good and steady year, I feel like we've just been chugging along maintaining a healthy savings and investments throughout the year.
-Things have been a little different because we are now renting out our basement to family.
-Which merits a lower rental rate, they are responsible and a known commodity and will help out with repairs and give us a lot of flexibility when needing to get things fixed downstairs.
+Though i've been dabbling cryptocurrency which I admit is a bit of a gamble and far from a sure thing.

 **Overview**